flyingwolf1701/cryptotrader/src/services/binance/restAPI/_restAPI_design_doc.md

-Never pass API credentials to the client class constructor Let BinanceAPIRequest handle authentication via Secrets.BINANCE_API_KEY and Secrets.BINANCE_API_SECRET Use .requires_auth(True) for endpoints requiring authentication Use .requires_auth(False) for public endpoints that don't need authentication The requires_auth() method will:
+Never pass API credentials to the client class constructor Let BinanceAPIRequest handle authentication via Secrets.BINANCE_API_KEY and Secrets.BINANCE_API_SECRET Use .requiresAuth(True) for endpoints requiring authentication Use .requiresAuth(False) for public endpoints that don't need authentication The requiresAuth() method will:

 Add a timestamp to the request parameters
 Create an HMAC-SHA256 signature using the secret key